thoughtspot/thoughtspot.github.io/_data-integrate/clients/odbc-best-practices.md

 * When setting up ODBC for the first time, begin by using the ThoughtSpot `tsload` for the initial data loads.
 This allows you to do more in-depth troubleshooting on any initial loading issues.
-Once initial loads are working properly, then switch to ODBC to do incremental loads.
+After initial loads work properly, switch to ODBC to perform incremental loads.

 * You should create the parameterized SQL statement outside of ODBC.
 Using this method, the SQL statement can be sent to ThoughtSpot in batches by the ODBC